lmondada/dphil-thesis/content/05_parallel/04_extraction.md

 an instance of a SMT problem (satisfiability modulo theories @Nieuwenhuis2006
 @Barrett2018), a well-studied generalisation of SAT problems for which highly optimised solvers exist @Moura2008 @Sebastiani2015.
-A class of cost functions for which the SMT encoding of the optimisation problem becomes particuarly simple are _local_ cost functions:
+A class of cost functions for which the SMT encoding of the optimisation problem becomes particularly simple are _local_ cost functions:

 <!-- prettier-ignore -->